Stop Kiss presented by Loyola University’s Department of Theatre Arts & Dance

 Lourdes Castilo’s Tilly was an Amazonian powerhouse in the D&D sequences and appropriately so.
 In those few moments when we see the “actual” Tilly, however, Castilo’s strikingly attractive looks worked against this self-described “dork” and she never quite fully expressed Tilly’s nerdiness.

-(If cross-registration had been possible, I might’ve liked to have seen Castilo as Agnes, Patterson as Sara in Stop Kiss and Tulane’s Ewing as Tilly.)
+(If cross-registration had been possible, I might’ve liked to have seen Castilo as Agnes, Patterson as Sara in Stop Kiss and Loyola’s Ewing as Tilly.)

 Standouts in the rest of the cast included Ivan Huerta as Orcus, a cheeky demon of the underworld; Emily Robinett as a malevolent fairy with a disconcertingly innocent voice; Abigail Holland and Mikayla Weissberg as killer cheerleaders; and, especially, Madi Bolin as Chuck, the good-hearted and helpful Dungeon Master “without a penis”.